Rakesh9100/CalcDiverse/Calculators/Horse-power-Calculator/README.md

-# <p align="center">HorsePower Conversion Calculator</p>
+# <p align="center">Horsepower Calculator</p>

 ## Description :-

-Welcome to the Horse Power Conversion Calculator!
-This tool helps you calculate your vehicles horsepower using force and velocity.
+Welcome to the Horsepower Calculator!
+This tool helps you calculate the horsepower of your vehicle using force and velocity.

 ## Tech Stacks :-